Allespro/flair/readme.md

 However, I don't own a Mac and can't just AirDrop myself files.
 This has always been an annoyance.

 One day, I was looking through Workflow/Shortcuts on iOS and noticed there was a block that would send an HTTP request to a server of the user's choosing.
-It turns out, it's possible to POST a homemade server any file you want from the sharesheet with the right
+It turns out, it's possible to POST a homemade server any file you want from the share sheet with the right
-Workflow/Shortcuts setup, which is very convinient indeed.
+Workflow/Shortcuts setup, which is very convenient indeed.

 This is the receiving server.
 It can create files.